chandan-pal/JavaMultithreadingNotes/JavaEE-8.md

 # Java EE - Java Enterprise Edition

 ## What is Java EE ?
-Java EE is a collection of Abstract specifications, soli=ving some of the common problems like Persistence, web services, transactions, security, loose coupling etc.
+Java EE is a collection of Abstract specifications, solving some of the common problems like Persistence, web services, transactions, security, loose coupling etc.

 ```java
 javax.* //package